corda/corda-docs-portal/content/en/platform/corda/5.0/application-networks/creating/notaries.md

 ## Import Notary CPB Code Signing Certificate

 The R3 notary server CPB is signed with a DigiCert KMS signing key.
-To use it, import the certificate as follows:
+To use it, import the certificate and follow the steps outlined in the [Import Code Signing Certificates]({{< relref "members/cpi.md#import-code-signing-certificates" >}}) section:
-1. Save the following text into a file named `notary-ca-root.pem`:
+*  Save the following text into a file named `notary-ca-root.pem`:
    ```shell
    -----BEGIN CERTIFICATE-----
    MIIFkDCCA3igAwIBAgIQBZsbV56OITLiOQe9p3d1XDANBgkqhkiG9w0BAQwFADBi